Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

 Our family is part of a team called Be One that moved up to Ishinomaki following the 2011 disaster.
-This team is composed of Japanese and American Christians whose desire has been to walk with the people of Tohoku and committed to seeing our community transformed.
+This team is composed of Japanese and American Christians whose desire has been to walk with the people of Tohoku and who are committed to seeing our community transformed.

 When our family moved up here from Hyogo prefecture, our children began attending the local elementary school.
 I was new in the area and was so grateful for the help of the local moms as we tried to get our family settled.
 Becoming friends with these moms was the impetus to try and start something... my new friends had lost so, so much.
 They needed a place to gather and find hope.